alphagov/notifications-admin/docs/index.md

 About this document
 ==========================
-This document is for developers, technical architects, and service managers who want to use the GOV.UK Notify platform to send notifications to users of their digital service.
+This document is for public sector [?] developers, technical architects, and service managers who want to use the GOV.UK Notify platform to send notifications to users of their digital service.

 About GOV.UK Notify
 ====================